humanapi/passport-humanapi/README.md

     app.get('/auth/humanapi',
       passport.authenticate('humanapi'),
       function(req, res){
-        // The request will be redirected to HumanAPI Personal Health Data API for authentication, so this
+        // The request will be redirected to HumanAPI for authentication, so this
         // function will not be called.
       });